aellis77/hello-hello-world/README.md

 May see the message box before the webpage has fully loaded,

 but I'd say it's pretty good for a first program.

+Way B:
+1. Copy the contents of helloWorld1.js file into a sandbox like jsFiddle or repl.it and run it.
+(Well, you will miss my wacky color scheme on the website, but maybe you don't care).

 Enjoy.
 If you're not going to delete it after using it, I would also copy the license file over.